Box2D 3.1.0

 float linearDamping

-Linear damping is use to reduce the linear velocity.
+Linear damping is used to reduce the linear velocity.

 float angularDamping

-Angular damping is use to reduce the angular velocity.
+Angular damping is used to reduce the angular velocity.

 Damping is approximated to improve performance.
 At small damping values the damping effect is mostly independent of the time step.
 At larger damping values, the damping effect will vary with the time step.
 This is not an issue if you use a fixed time step (recommended).